 Conceal your Kitchen Zones from View

 Designed more as a furniture piece rather than a kitchen, this kitchen space integrates all electrical appliances and through the use of Hafele concepta pocket doors conceals all the rear wall kitchen work zones from view when not in use.
-Accented with veneer open shelves and eye popping back sprayed blue glass doors which looks good when not in use or when cooking up storm.
+Accented with veneer open shelves and eye-popping back sprayed blue glass doors which looks good when not in use or when cooking up a storm.

 KITCHEN DOORS CLOSED - Kitchen Design with functional work zones concealed from view

 KITCHEN DOORS OPEN - Hafele Concepta Pocket Doors Retract to reveal Functional Kitchen work zones

 Veneer Open shelves break up the large back wall on this Pullenvale Kitchen

 Aluminum Pendant Light creates well designed Task and Accent Lighting to this Kitchen Island Bench

 Enjoy Outdoors and blur the line between indoor and outdoor Kitchen Spaces